subirvarma/GeneralCognitics/_posts/ofdm.md

 In some sense OFDM is a logical inverse of single carrier based modulation, since

-- In single carrier modulation leads to a sequence of tiny pulses in time, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these pulses have a wide spectral band in the frequency domain.
+- Single carrier modulation leads to a sequence of tiny pulses in time, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these pulses have a wide spectral band in the frequency domain.
 Furthermore neighboring spectral bands are kept orthogonal by leaving a gap in-between them.
 - OFDM modulation leads to a sequence of tiny sub-carriers in frequency, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these sub-carriers have a wide pulse in the time domain.
 Furthermore neighboring time pulses are kept orthogonal by leaving a gap in-between them.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm21.png)